 Be Sure to Diffuse Your Light

 Diffusing your lights is important because it minimizes shadows and gives your photos a more professional look.
-All of my lights are diffused, mostly with super-cheap methods like wax paper and paper towels.
-You can buy fancy diffusers, which I will do when I get around to it.
-For now, my cheap methods are working okay.
+All of my lights are diffused, sometimes with super-cheap methods like wax paper and paper towels but also with softboxes.

-In the photo above, both of might lights have homemade wax paper diffusers over them, and one has some extra paper towel to diffuse the light further.
+In the photo above that one, my two lights on tripods have homemade wax paper diffusers over them, and one has some extra paper towel to diffuse the light further.
 I like the paper towel because I can just layer it to diffuse the light even more.
 Very low tech and inexpensive.

 What About Natural Light?